Cross-Industry Benefits of Robotic Process Automation (RPA)

 - Automated customer support.
 Empowering your CS team with new tools can lead up to faster query resolution, higher staff productivity and boosted customer satisfaction rates.
-One contact center for executing a task and over €1M in annual productivity savings post-adoption.
+One contact center reported an 83% reduction in time for executing a task and over €1M in annual productivity savings post-adoption.

 - Lead nurturing.
 RPA algorithms can be configured to dispatch automated promo messages to different customer segments, collect feedback and add new insights about the company’s consumer base to CRM systems.